 There will be a reading week in each semester.

 |Autonomous Student Learning||

 |Repeat||Within Two Trimesters|

 • Feedback individually to students, post-assessment

-Individual feedback is offered by email or in person after each written assignment.
+Individual feedback is offered by email or in person throughout the semester and after the research essay.

 |Dr Chiara Tedaldi||Lecturer / Co-Lecturer|

 |Lecture||Offering 1||Week(s) - Autumn: Weeks 2-12||Mon 18:00 - 19:50||Online|